Seven Decades Of Danger And Detente Between North and South Korea

 In response, the UN Security Council, US, EU and South Korea all imposed increasingly tough sanctions on the North, with the Kaesong industrial zone shut down in 2016.

-Pyongyang remained defiant, last year carrying out its sixth nuclear test, its biggest by far, and launching missiles capable of reaching the US.
+Pyongyang remained defiant, carrying out its sixth nuclear test last year -- its biggest by far -- and launching missiles capable of reaching the US.

 Kim has since declared the country a nuclear power.